UA-141369524-4

 Oh, but don’t worry… this will probably be my only giddy post on the show if you’re not a fan (yet).
 I’ll be back on the healthy earth channel 🌱 next week… so stay tuned. 📺

-…And tuning this week into The GBBS also known as the Great British Bake Off show 🇬🇧 is the alarm for me (and us home bakers) that it’s time to fall B-E-ake!
+…And tuning this week into The GBBO also known as the Great British Baking Show 🇬🇧 is the alarm for me (and us home bakers) that it’s time to fall B-E-ake!

 But before we bake, can you guess what this is?